-VAConnect allows double angle bolted connections to be designed for combined axial and shear forces neglecting eccentricity closely following Example II.A-1B of the AISC Design Examples Version 15.1.
+VAConnect allows double angle bolted connections to be designed for combined axial and shear forces neglecting eccentricity according to the AISC Steel Construction Manual Part 12 (16th Edition) and closely following Example II.A-1B of the AISC Design Examples Version 16.0.
 Bolt shear and tension interaction (including prying) and biaxial block shear interaction are both accounted for according to the example.

 VAConnect also allows double angle bolted connections to be designed for combined eccentric shear force (force inplane and parallel to the bolt line in the beam's web) and axial force (force in-plane and perpendicular to the bolt line in the beam's web).
-Since the AISC Design Examples Version 15.1 does not explicitly address this combined force condition for all bolted double angles, VAConnect uses the methods outlined in Example II.A-19B (Extended single-plate connection subject to axial and shear loading) to design the legs of the angles that are connected to the beam for combined eccentric shear and axial force.
+Since the AISC Design Examples Version 16.0 does not explicitly address this combined force condition for all bolted double angles, VAConnect uses the methods outlined in Example II.A-19B (Extended single-plate connection subject to axial and shear loading) to design the legs of the angles that are connected to the beam for combined eccentric shear and axial force.
 Specifically, the interaction of the shear, axial, and flexural loads are considered for both the yielding/buckling limit state and for the rupture limit state.
 The program's detailed reports clearly document how the various limit states are checked.